 Staring at the sky on a sunny day or maybe at a starry night while lying on the stone bench within James Turrels Hemels Gewelf in The Hague city district Kijkduin is a dizzying experience.
 For me, it really adds an unusual spice to a common walk through the dunes.

-James Turells Hemels Gewelf is only 950 meters away from Kijkduin beach.
-This used to be a lively part of the coastline with a lot of nice shops and beach pavilions.
-Only nowadays major building activities take place, which forced the Kijkduin entrepreneurs to leave for now.
-Still, I find it nice to combine a walk through the dunes with visiting Kijkduin beach.
+James Turells Hemels Gewelf is only 950 meters away from Kijkduin beach, a lively part of the coastline with modern shops and beach pavilions.
+In recent years the buildings along this part of the coast have been completely renovated.
+So nowadays I really enjoy combining a walk through the dunes with exploring only just opened venues at Kijkduin beach.